github/opensource.guide/_articles/finding-users.md

 * **Find people experiencing the problem that your project solves.** Search through related forums for people who fall into your project's target audience.
 Answer their question and find a tactful way, when appropriate, to suggest your project as a solution.
 * **Ask for feedback.** Introduce yourself and your work to an audience that would find it relevant and interesting.
 Be specific about who you think would benefit from your project.
 Try to finish the sentence: _"I think my project would really help X, who are trying to do Y_".
 Listen and respond to others' feedback, rather than simply promoting your work.

 Generally speaking, focus on helping others before asking for things in return.
-Because it is easy for anybody to promote a project online, there will be a lot of noise.
-Give people context for who you are, not just what you want, to stand out from the crowd.
+Because anyone can easily promote a project online, there will be a lot of noise.
+To stand out from the crowd, give people context for who you are and not just what you want.

 If nobody pays attention or responds to your initial outreach, don't get discouraged!
 Most project launches are an iterative process that can take months or years.
 If you don't get a response the first time, try a different tactic, or look for ways to add value to others' work first.
-These things take time and dedication.
+Promoting and launching your project takes time and dedication.

 ## Go where your project's audience is (offline)

 ![Public speaking](/assets/images/finding-users/public_speaking.jpg)

-Offline events are a popular way to promote new projects.
-It's a great way to reach an engaged audience and build deeper human connections, especially if you are interested in reaching developers.
+Offline events are a popular way to promote new projects to audiences and are a great way to create a network, especially if you are interested in reaching developers.

 If you're [new to public speaking](http://speaking.io/), start by finding a local meetup that's related to the language or ecosystem of your project.